-In regard to PLUS loans, the main consideration should be whether this is your best option.
-After all, the interest rate of 7% plus loan fee of 4.264% makes it a more expensive option than if you were to take out a home equity loan or other type of personal loan.
+In regard to PLUS loans, the main consideration should be that the interest rate of 7% plus loan fee of 4.264% makes it a more expensive option than a home equity loan or another type of personal loan.
 That said, it’s a federally backed loan with fixed rates, so you’ll always know what to expect.

 The question of whether to take out a home equity loan or a parent PLUS loan can best be answered by assessing your own financial circumstances.
 If you’re a homeowner, have paid off the majority of your mortgage, and can afford to take on the risk of using your home as collateral, then a home equity loan undoubtedly offers a superior rate and conditions.
 On the other hand, if you haven’t paid off a large chunk of your home’s value, or you are risk-averse but you still want to fund your children’s college tuition, a PLUS loan offers a safe, government-backed way of achieving this.